iric-soft/epcy/doc/cutoff.rst

 Identify a threshold
 --------------------

-Generally, the next step is to identify a threshold on MCC to select best candidates.
+Generally, the next step is to identify a MCC threshold to select best candidates.

-In case you know the expected predicted performance to reach, you can use it directly as threshold.
-For example, if you can accept a maximum of 3% of (or 2) miss classified samples, resumed by this three contingency tables:
+In case the expected predicted performance to reach is known, we can use it directly as a threshold.
+For example, if we can accept a maximum of 3% of misclassified samples (or 2 samples in this case), summarized by these three contingency tables:

 .. image:: images/ct_3p.png
   :width: 800px
   :alt: contingency tables with 3% of miss classified samples
   :align: center

-We can identify that a threshold of MCC > 0.95 is needed.
+we can identify that a MCC threshold of more than 0.95 is needed.
 Indeed, using this threshold, we can identify 4 genes which satisfy the objective previously
-fixed:
+defined:

 .. code:: bash